Orange Collective

 4. 04

-Self-improvement compounds the unit economics.
-Leaping's autonomous post-call analysis and A/B testing turns every deployment into a flywheel: more calls → better prompts → higher containment → more contracted volume.
-The labor savings widen with scale instead of plateauing.[3]
-Founder Kevin Wu spent the company's first months hand-tuning prompts for customers; the product is what happens when that workflow is automated and turned on every customer at once.
+Self-improvement compounds fastest in a dense vertical.
+Leaping's autonomous post-call analysis and A/B testing turn every deployment into a flywheel — and because thousands of contractors run near-identical call flows, a playbook tuned for one operator transfers to the next.
+More calls → better prompts → higher booking rates → more calls.[3]
+[27] Founder Kevin Wu spent the company's first months hand-tuning prompts for customers; the product is what happens when that workflow is automated and turned on every customer at once.

 Problem